 Mailing List Integration

-– You can create your remarketing advertising based on off-site lists such as mailing lists.
+You can create your Facebook remarketing campaign based on off-site lists such as mailing lists.
 All you have to do is create a custom audience and import the mailing list, then Facebook matches it up with the profile attached to the email.
 This way you can market to people who might not have even known you have a Facebook page.

 Free Data Collection

-First of all, what is a ‘Retargeting Pixel’?
+First of all, what is the ‘Facebook Remarketing Pixel’?

-The Facebook Retargeting pixel is simply a small snippet of code that needs to be installed on the back end of your website.
-It will not affect the function of your website in any way, and can be installed by anyone with knowledge of HTML.
+It will not affect the function of your website in any way, and can be installed by anyone with basic knowledge of HTML.

 How to install the Facebook Pixel: